OpenMagic/ElmahMagic/README.md

 ## Elmah.RavenDB

-If a fork of https://github.com/ccellar/Elmah.RavenDB
+Is a fork of https://github.com/ccellar/Elmah.RavenDB

 ### License